ds299/Statistical-Pattern-Recognition-Based-Systems/README.md

-# Index Trading Strategy Results – Statistical Pattern Recognition Based
+# Index Trading Systems Results – Statistical Pattern Recognition Based

 As a market enthusiast, I’ve always been fascinated by index and options charts.
 Over time, I noticed that certain price patterns tend to **repeat with high probability**, especially during specific market conditions.
 This curiosity turned into a habit of hypothesis building — testing whether the patterns I observed could be turned into profitable Trading systems.